SGFGOV/medusa-plugin-category-images/README.md

 ### Update database schema

-Run the following command from the root of the project to udpate database with a new table required for storing product variant
+Run the following command from the root of the project to udpate database with a new table required for storing product category

 ```
 npx medusa migrations run
 ```

-### How to get images from variant
+### How to get images from category

-After enabling this plugin, each variant will contains `images` and `thumbnail` fields.
+After enabling this plugin, each category will contains `images` and `thumbnail` fields.